-Install two 20.000-litre water tanks which now supply safe drinking water to 830 homes in Indonesia than 1,300 people through our prevention of management Enable more of TB than 3,000 programme women avail in India of maternal and health helped with search and rescue, medical care and the distribution of emergency relief items such as tarpaulins, hygiene kits and blankets. -Fragile and conflictaffected contexts continue to represent around 80 per cent of the world's humanitarian caseload, forcing people to leave their homes, decreasing their access to food and basic services and causing loss of income.
+In September one of the worst double disasters to ever strike the Asia-Pacific hit the island of Sulawesi in Indonesia.
+An earthquake and tsunami saw the island devastated, with survivors losing loved ones, homes and livelihoods.
+It will take years to recover from this tragedy which literally wiped entire villages off the map.
+Red Cross teams who were on the ground since day one provided psychosocial support to survivors.
+They also of emergency relief items such as tarpaulins, hygiene kits and blankets. -Fragile and conflictaffected contexts continue to represent around 80 per cent of the world's humanitarian caseload, forcing people to leave their homes, decreasing their access to food and basic services and causing loss of income.
 For the Irish Red Cross, the suffering of the civilian population in both Syria and Yemen remained two of the most preoccupying conflictrelated humanitarian crises in 2018. -In addition to disaster initiatives, the Irish Red Cross also focused on its long-term international efforts in 2018, with five local Red Cross and Red Crescent partners across the globe.
 The purpose of this intensified collaboration is to invest in building stronger communities to withstand the natural disasters and crises they will face.
-The Irish Red Cross also actively contributes to building strong, well-functioning sister national societies which can act effectively in times of crisis and conflict.
+The Irish Red Cross also actively contributes can act effectively in times of crisis and conflict.